indigo423/opennms.org/user/pages/05.blog/2018-11-02-notify-signal/item.md

 ```

 Ensure the script is executable with `chmod +x signal-cliw.sh`.
-You can use it now like that:
+You can use it now like this:

 ```bash
 ./signal-cliw.sh <target-phone-number> "<text message>"